DrBomb/ExpressionAppBridge/README.md

 ## Purpose

-This program uses VTube Studio's RTX tracking to provide tracking to VTubeStudio via the iFacialMocap protocol
+This program uses VTube Studio's RTX tracking to provide tracking to VSeeFace via the iFacialMocap protocol

 ## Features